suthashan-001/javascript-mastery/README.md

 # Learn JavaScript
-This repository will hold projects and fun games which are built to master my skills in javascript, html, and css
+Journey to master my skill's in javascript, html, and css!